appwrite/starter-for-react-native/README.md

 ## 🛠️ Development guid
 1. **Configure Appwrite**<br/>
-   Navigate to `.env` and update the values to match your Appwrite project credentials.
+   Rename `.env.example` to `.env` and update the values to match your Appwrite project credentials.
 2. **Customize as needed**<br/>
    Modify the starter kit to suit your app's requirements.
 Adjust UI, features, or backend integrations as per your needs.